 In reality, most MBO’s would be structured somewhere in between the two extremes highlighted above.
 It is highly improbable that any vendor would accept all of the uncertainty of future performance and no upfront payment.
 At the same time, it is equally unlikely that the MBO team would accept all the downside risk of future business performance and pay-out the vendors in full on deal completion.
 This conflict between the vendors and the MBO team has led to a popular deal mechanism typical of MBO’s, known as’ ‘debt and deferred MBOs’.
 Debt and deferred MBOs are structured such that a large part of the consideration due to the vendors is deferred over a fixed time period in the future.
 The upfront payment to the vendor is usually financed through a mix of debt finance and equity put in by the MBO team.
 This is an effective mechanism that ‘locks in’ the vendor into the business for a certain period of time and ensures that the vendor is motivated to work with the MBO team towards delivering the target business performance over a specified period.

 In summary, the debt conundrum and the pay-out conundrum pose the greatest challenges to most MBO’s.
 Perhaps the most successful MBO is one where both these risks are managed and all parties complete the deal with smiling faces.
-The interaction of the debt conundrum and the pay-out conundrum is graphically illustrated in the chart below.

 If you have any questions in relation to MBO’s, do not hesitate to get in touch with me for a confidential conversation.